loudinb/20CS2023/docs/programming-assignments/assignment-2/box-class.md

 **`name(self)`**
 - Implement this property to return the value of the `_name` attribute.
-- Add a docstring to describe the property.
+- The docstring should be:
   ```python
   """Returns the name of the box."""
   ```

 **`priority_interval(self)`**
 - Implement this property to return the value of the `_priority_interval` attribute.
-- Add a docstring to describe the property.
+- The docstring should be:
   ```python
   """Returns the priority interval of the box."""
   ```

 **`add_question(self, question)`**
 - Implement this method to add a question to the box.
-- Add a docstring to describe the method.
+- The docstring should be:
   ```python
   """Add a question to the box.